reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 Using commandline scripting
 ----------------------------

-As you probably figured out, what we want to do can be achieved by using bash oneliner.
-Three possible solution can be found `here <https://github.com/reslp/reproducibility-workshop/blob/main/additional-data/simple-workflow-example/bash_solutions.md>`_.
+As you probably figured out, what we want to do can be achieved by using a simple bash oneliner.
+Three possible solutions can be found `here <https://github.com/reslp/reproducibility-workshop/blob/main/additional-data/simple-workflow-example/bash_solutions.md>`_.

 However we will now try to divide this command into individual steps for the sake of this exercise and then make an automated workflow out of it.

-The command above does several things:
+The command does several things (according the the first solution from the link above):

 1. First, it gets a list of all ``.txt`` files in the ``input1`` directory by using the ``*`` expansion.
-2. It shows the content of all the files gather by 1 using ``cat``.
+2. It shows the content of all the files gathered by step 1 using ``cat``.
-3. It pipes the output of 2 into ``tr`` which converts the streamed content to lower case.
+3. It pipes the output of step 2 into ``tr`` which converts the streamed content to lower case.
 4. Finally the result is piped into a file called ``lower1.txt``

-As we have mentioned earlier it is generally a good idea to keep more complex bash operations in shell script files, so they can be reused.
+One solution to increase reproducibility is to keep more complex bash operations in shell script files, so they can be reused.
 How does this command look if we write a shell script.

 .. code-block:: bash